wang-lab/CRISPRDB/README.md

    Linux: Ubuntu 18.04.4
    Linux: CentOS 7.1.1503
 ```
-* Perl 5 interpreter or higher on a Red-Hat compatible Linux system is required.
+* Perl 5 interpreter or higher on a compatible Linux system is required.
    * [Installation instruction](https://learn.perl.org/installing/)
    * [Perl download](https://www.perl.org/get.html)
-* The versions of Python packages which sgDesigner used are, specifically:
+* The versions of Python3 packages which CRISPRDB used are, specifically:
 ```
    numpy: 1.21.5
    tensorflow: 2.4.1